k4yt3x/pixivdaily-rust/README.md

 ./target/release/pixivdaily -c [CHAT_ID] -t [TOKEN]
 ```

 Or, you can run it with systemd.
 The default systemd timer runs the program at every midnight.
-Remember to update the fiels in `/etc/pixivdaily.conf`.
+Remember to update the fields in `/etc/pixivdaily.conf`.

 ```shell
 sudo cp target/release/pixivdaily /usr/local/bin/pixivdaily